 Perennial weeds such as Phragmites australis, Juncus spp., Elymus repens, Cirsium spp. and volunteer potatoes can be controlled shortly before harvest with non-selective foliar herbicides, e.g. glyphosate.
 The crop should be almost dead at this time and the grain nearly ripe, and the weeds should be alive and well exposed.
 Spot treatment with ropewick applicators is also possible at this time for some weeds.

 Main herbicides

-The numerous herbicides available for GPP in wheat can be classified by their time of application (presowing, pre-emergence, post-emergence or preharvest) and their main target (annual grass weeds, dicotyledons), as shown below.
+The numerous herbicides available for GPP in barley can be classified by their time of application (presowing, pre-emergence or post-emergence) and their main target (annual grass weeds, dicotyledonous), as shown below.

 Annual grasses only